turingschool/md_launch_curriculum/Mod1/Labs/Week2/Methods.md

 **Keep an eye on slack** We will come back together as a group to share some of the code we have been working on!

-** Instructor Note ** WE want to highlight student solutions to the first 3 exercises, and discuss good examples of psuedo-code for the last 3 exercises.
+** Instructor Note ** We want to highlight student solutions to the first 3 exercises, and discuss good examples of psuedo-code for the last 3 exercises.

 ## Preparation